kajuberdut/dsorm/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Database
-Here is an example showing dsORM objects.
+Here is an example showing basic usage.

 ```python
 from dsorm import Column, Database, Table, Where